 15. Tennōzu Isle (天王洲アイル駅 ) on the Tokyo Monorail

 16. Tennōzu Isle (天王洲アイル駅 ) on the TWR Rinkai Line

 17. Tokyo Sky Tree (とうきょうスカイツリー駅) on the Tokyo Skytree Line

 18. Tokyo Teleport (東京テレポート駅) on the Rinkai Line

-UPDATE: (*) Three new Katakana-named stations have come along since this post was originally published.
-The two on the Yurikamome Line were renamed in March 2019 and the other was a new station on the Yamanote Line which opened in March 2020.
+UPDATE: (*) Five new Katakana-named stations have come along since this post was originally published.
+The two on the Yurikamome Line were renamed in March 2019, the Den-en-toshi Line one was renamed in October 2019, and new stations opened on the Yamanote Line and Hibiya Line in March and June 2020 respectively.

 19. Tokyo International Cruise Terminal (東京国際クルーズターミナル駅) on the Yurikamome Line